DieterVanWerkum/google-earth-flyto-quiz/README.md

 # release notes version 2, 13-6-2017

+Version 2, because I think (KML-features) Region and 'Extended data' don belong in a basic template.
+Since nobody forked untill now I simply detroyed version 1.0.2.
+That name was allready a clue I wasnt entirely happy with it.

+- (drastic change) flyto wrong answer is to balloon now!
+(I hope Google will throw in 'balloonflyto' later)
 - implemented the new placemark popup mode 'panel'
 - updated the description markup to HTML5
 - links to online images